Updated by Bobby

 We link to Sweetwater and other retailers we trust to support Guitar Chalk and keep it ad-free.
 If you click through one of our orange buttons, we might earn a commission at no extra cost to you.
 Thanks to all for such generous support over the years! ~ Bobby and Danielle

 In the following section, we've covered some basic pros and cons, as well as a simplified grading system for the Boss BF-3 flanger.

-IDEAL FOR: All situations where modulation is needed.
+IDEAL FOR: All situations where flexible modulation is needed.

 Sound Quality and Tone